-Giorno's Stand had the power to reduce any action done on it to zero.
-To the point that time affecting attacks are useless.
+Giorno's Stand had the power to reduce any action done on it to zero, to the point that even time-affecting attacks are useless.
 So shouldn't he have been unaffected by Stairway to Heaven's universal rewrite?

-Araki did say somewhere that Giorno might had been in Florida during the Stone Ocean incidents...
+Araki did say somewhere that Giorno might have been in Florida during the Stone Ocean incidents...

-It's also possible Josuke was also unaffected since Crazy Diamond and Golden Experience had similar powers (Reduce momentum of an action to zero/undo changes to an object) and they are together searching for a way to fix things back to normal.
+It's also possible Josuke was also unaffected, since Crazy Diamond and Gold Experience had similar powers (Reduce momentum of an action to zero/undo changes to an object) and they are together searching for a way to fix things back to normal.

 One must keep in mind that Stairway to Heaven doesn't actually destroy/rewrite the universe.
-It is bound to get destroyed after nearing the end of it's natural life cycle and only after this that Pucci can rewrite it in his own image.
+It is bound to get destroyed after nearing the end of its natural life cycle, and it's only after this that Pucci can rewrite it in his own image.
 So he doesn't actually attack Giorno, the universe merely ends.
 But then again, GER was broken enough for King Crimson not to work on it.
 Maybe it's just a plot hole...